Bones found in California desert said to be those of missing family

 An excavation by authorities, assisted by a forensic anthropologist, turned up four sets of skeletal remains buried in two shallow graves.

 The McStay family was last seen at their home in the San Diego suburb of Fallbrook on February 4, 2010.
-Their car had been left in a parking lot just blocks from the California border with Mexico.
+Their car had been towed away after it was left in a parking lot just blocks from the California border with Mexico.

 The San Diego Union Tribune newspaper reported that a search of the family's computer turned up evidence that they were planning to travel to Mexico, with Summer purchasing Spanish-language software and someone looking up passport requirements for children traveling there.

-Police have also released a grainy videotape that they said appeared to show the family crossing the border.
-The case was transferred to the FBI earlier this year.
+Police have also released a grainy videotape that they said appeared to show the family crossing the border at San Ysidro, more than 100 miles south of the desolate stretch of California desert where their bodies were ultimately found.

+The FBI joined the missing-persons case earlier this year but Bachman said it was now considered a murder investigation.

 "It's not really the outcome we were looking for but it gives us courage to know that they are together and they are in a better place," Joseph McStay's brother, Mike, told reporters at a tearful press conference following the identification of the remains.